 Sorenstam was one of the best players throughout the mid- to late-90s, winning three times in 1997, six in 1997, four in 1998, twice in 1999, and five times in 2000.

 Then she rededicated herself to being the best, hitting the gym to add strength - and yards to her drives.
-She befriended Tiger Woods and picked up some of Woods' practice habits; she improved her chipping and putting.
+She practiced with Tiger Woods and picked up some of Woods' practice habits; she improved her chipping and putting.

 Sorenstam's domination from 2001-2005 was complete: she was money leader, low scorer and Player of the Year every year.
 Her win totals included 11 in 2002 and 10 in 2005.